(Father) Herman Dirk Tielman (Menado 1904 - † The Hague 1979)

 (Mother) Flora Lorine Hess † (presentation)

-The story of THE TIELMAN BROTHERS begin in Surabaya, where the 4 little brothers Tielman and little sister Jane started performing together in 1945 folk songs and traditional dances.
-Father Herman a captain and later quartermaster in the KNIL (Royal Dutch Indonesian Army) and he had stayed in a Japanese concentration camp.
+The story of THE TIELMAN BROTHERS begin in Surabaya, where the 4 little brothers Tielman and little sister Jane started performing together in 1948 folk songs and traditional dances.
+Father Herman was a municipal official in Soerabaya.
+During World War II he had stayed in a Japanese concentration camp.
 He owned a house in Surabaya and started to play music together with his friends.
 Herman Tielman was a gifted all round musician and he was the one that supplied Reggy, Ponthon, Andy, Loulou and Jane with their rich musical luggage.
 From the started Ponthon wanted to play the big double bass.
 Reggy wanted to play banjo and little Loulou was fond of the drums.
 Andy learned to play lead guitar.
 During their first performance during a house party they surprised their fathers friends with difficult numbers like Tiger Rag and 12th Street Rag.

 Gigs followed at several private parties in Soerbaya.
 It went fast and within half a year they went on tour as THE TIMOR RHYTHN BROTHERS -Timor is the island, where the Tielman family inherited from - along the camps of the Dutch soldiers.
 There after they received offers from the NIWIM (National Effort Welfare Indonesia) and together with famous Dutch artists like De Wama’s, the Ramblers and the Skymasters they toured along the major cities of Indonesia.
 Their shows consisted of music and dances from all over the Indonesian islands including corresponding costumes and ritual attributes like war spears and swords.
 During these shows father Herman Tielman joined in on guitar, mother Flora took care for the general presentation.